Kebasoh/AkanNames/README.md

 ## Project name.
 - AKAN NAMES
 ## Project description.
-- The project is basically explains how G
+- The project is basically explains how one can get his/her name in Akan names in Ghanian depending with gender and the time he/she was born.
 ## Author(s) information.
+ - KEBASO STEVE ONGATI
 ## Setup instructions
+ - You need to have your folder that contains the css, images,js and the style.css in order to have your website.
+ - The website requires data in order to function.
 ## BDD.